 Additionally, you can move your current balance over into an IRA.
-This option is often the most popular for investors.
+This option is often the most popular option for investors.
 With an IRA, you still receive the tax deferral benefits and can continue to make contributions.

 If you don’t have one, I strongly encourage you to open a 401(k) as soon as possible.
-If you anticipate being with the same employer for some time, this investment strategy works to your long-term benefit.
+If you anticipate being with the same employer for some time, this investment strategy works for your long-term benefit.

 401(k) accounts are only advisable for investors with long-term goals in mind, though.
 The tax deferral benefits reach their optimum if you save a significant amount.
 This form of investing is ideal for those looking to create a healthy retirement fund.